Paris- The city that needs no introduction!

 And after visiting the Louvre, the Tuileries Gardens make the perfect place to relax and enjoy the views.
 Located right opposite to Louvre these gardens are also worth a visit.
 If you are lucky you may also be able to enjoy a fair at the Tuileries.
 When we visited there was a fair happening for kids, which was also fun for adults with a variety of food stalls and rides offered.

 3. Palace of Versailles:

-The history of the Palace of Versailles started as early as in the 17th century.
+The history of the Palace of Versailles started as early as the 17th century.
 It was initially a hunting lodge for Louis XIII.
 Later it was extended and transformed by Louis XIV who made it a seat of power when the Court and government were installed in it.
 Finally, in the 19th century, the palace was announced as a museum.

-On the whole, the Estate of Versailles consists of the Palace, the gardens and groves, the Park and the Trianon estate.
-The most beautiful attractions personally, in the estate was the Hall of Mirrors and the beautiful gardens.
+On the whole, the Estate of Versailles consists of the Palace, the gardens and groves, the Park, and the Trianon estate.
+The most beautiful attractions personally, in the estate were the Hall of Mirrors and the beautiful gardens.
 A visit to the palace is a must on your visit to Paris.
-The museum pass, as well as Paris Pass grants, access to it.
+The museum pass, as well as the Paris Pass grants, access to it.
 But with the museum pass, you can only visit the museums and not the gardens.
 So to visit the gardens one can get in line and buy the tickets.

-The lines for entry are very long so I do advise reaching here a bit early or taking a skip the line pass.
-Once inside there are audio guides available for various sections guiding you about all the information on everything int hat section.
+The lines for entry are very long so I do advise reaching here a bit early or taking a skip-the-line pass.
+Once inside there are audio guides available for various sections guiding you about all the information on everything in that section.